iwo607/ExtremeRoboticsApp/README.md

-This desktop java application is designed to download everyday current price for each currency from [http://www.nbp.pl](trusted source).
+This desktop java application is designed to download everyday current price for each currency from [http://www.nbp.pl](trusted) source.
 With enough data it may predict currency market fluctuation.

 Project structure: